tquintero/hickscte.github.io/_posts/2014-08-20-welcome-to-class-cte-intro.md

 standards:
   - name: 'I know a little more about Mr. Hicks and my classmates.'
   - name: 'I can tell you what CTE Intro is all about, and what the four rotations are.'
+  - name: 'I can log in to the computer and my school Gmail account.'
   - name: 'I will tell my parents/guardians all about this class.'
 ---